dotpep/microservices-communication/PlatformServiceGo/README.md

 # Platform Service in Golang

+## Tech Stack

+- Golang
+- Go-chi
+- GORM
+- Postgres
+- Docker
+- Makefile

 ## TODO

 - [ ] restructure project
 - [ ] rename package and project solution, go mod of `exampleFirst`
 - [ ] add and use GORM
+- [ ] validate of GORM model when encoding `json` with `validate` like in Dotnet Data Annotations and Pydantic Schema in Python (platforms need `required`)
 - [ ] add middleware logger and error levels, proper error handling
 - [ ] be more clear storage (database) postgres (strcuts and interfaces) instead of `Service` make it concise/clear by `DbService` interface, `dbService` struct
 - [ ] golang air (autoreload) air vs docker wathc (is it possible to use air in production in docker)